-This Submission Draft version of the Lesbury Neighbourhood Development Plan has been prepared by a Steering Group comprising members of Lesbury Parish Council and other residents of the Parish.
+The Lesbury Neighbourhood Plan has been prepared by a Steering Group comprising members of Lesbury Parish Council and other residents of the Parish.
 A great deal of consultation took place to produce the earlier Lesbury Parish Plan in 2009 and this document was our starting point.
-Many of the issues raised then are still relevant and, over the last two years, we have listened to the views of the people who live here today, by holding community events, performing a housing needs survey and a questionnaire for young people
+Many of the issues raised then are still relevant and, over the last three years, we have listened to the views of the people who live here today, by holding community events, conducting a housing needs survey and a questionnaire for young people.

 Some of the key issues identified were concerns that any new development should be small in scale and complementary to the existing settlements; new housing should be affordable for young people and for local people who want to live in the area; and new housing should be suitable for older people wanting to "downsize".
-Other key issues included problems with parking at the railway station, the desire to support our local school (Hipsburn Primary) and to protect and promote the special landscapes around the settlements of Lesbury, Hipsburn and Bilton.
+Other key issues included problems with parking at the railway station, the desire to support our local school (Hipsburn Primary School) and to protect and promote the special landscapes around the settlements of Lesbury, Hipsburn and Bilton.

-Once 'made', this Plan will become part of the Development Plan and will be used in making planning decisions for our Parish.
-We are required, therefore, to follow a strict process in the preparation of the Plan.
-We have been fortunate to be able to count on expert advice from Chris Anderson and David English (NCC Planning Department) and from Jenny Ludman, the independent planning consultant who has helped us to prepare the necessary documentation to the required standard.
+Once 'made', this Plan will become part of the development plan and will be used in making planning decisions for our Parish.
+Therefore, it has been necessary to follow a strict process in the preparation of the Plan.
+We have been fortunate to be able to count on expert advice from Chris Anderson and David English (NCC Planning Department) and from Jenny Ludman, the independent planning consultant who helped us to prepare the necessary documentation to the required standard.
+This referendum version of the Plan incorporates changes made following the comments we received from statutory consultees, residents and other respondents after the consultations held at the various stages in the Plan-making process and following examination by an independent examiner.
+The final stage will be a referendum in the Parish for you to decide whether or not you support the Plan.